-This year both phones have a bigger battery and wireless charging, but that’s still not enough for some.
-Keep in mind that everyone uses their phone differently, so your issues or results may vary from ours.
+Compared to the Pixel 2, this year phones have a bigger battery and wireless charging, but that’s still not enough for some.
+Keep in mind that everyone uses their phone differently, so your mileage may vary.

-Even with all the new battery saver modes in Android Pie, some users are dealing with bad Pixel 3 battery life.
-Don’t worry though, we’ll help you by going over key settings to change, steps to take, and options to consider that will make your phone last as long as possible each day.
+Even with all the new battery saver modes in Android Pie, some users are dealing with bad Pixel 3 battery life problems.
+Don’t worry though, we’ll help you by going over settings to change, steps to take, and options to consider that will make your phone last as long as possible.

-Each category below will explain what’s going on, what settings you can change, or what to expect to improve the situation and battery life on your phone.
+Each category below will explain what’s going on, what settings you can change, or what to expect to improve the situation and battery life.
 We’ll start with the easiest “quick fix” then dive deeper into more solutions.

 Reboot Your Pixel 3 to Fix Battery Drain

-First things first, almost any small (or big) problem can easily be fixed by rebooting your phone.
+First things first, almost any big (or small) problem can easily be fixed by rebooting your phone.
 There are many things that can cause your battery to drain faster than expected.
 The easiest and fastest way to fix that is to long-press the power button and restart the phone.
 In fact, I do this once a week on mine.